kristoffSC/connectors/examples/flink-example/src/main/resources/data/source_table_no_partitions/README.md

 # source-table-no-partitions table info
-This table contains 3 rows with 3 columns for each row.
+This table contains 24 rows with 3 columns for each row.
 This table has no partition columns.
-This table has three Delta Snapshot version.
+This table has 24 Delta Snapshot versions.

 Table Schema